Harriett Rinaldo: Early life and education

+Career

-After receiving a social work degree she worked for the Children's Aid Society in Philadelphia.
+After earning a social work degree she worked for the Children's Aid Society in Philadelphia.
 She later transferred to the county welfare agency in Philadelphia.
 In 1943 she moved to New York to work for the Social Security Agency.
-In 1946 she moved to Washington, D.C., to join the Veterans Administration where she worked until her retirement in 1972.
+In 1946 she moved to Washington, D.C., to join the Veterans Administration (VA) where she worked until her retirement in 1972.

-At the Veterans Administration, Renaldo recruited hundreds of social workers to support the post World War II VA Medical Services expansion.
+At the Veterans Administration, Renaldo recruited hundreds of social workers to support the post-World War II VA Medical Services expansion.
 In this position she established job standards and definitions which later influenced Civil Service requirements for other federal agencies, and for state and local health care programs.

 Rinaldo served on various committees at the National Association of Social Workers and was a key member of the Committee on the Study of Competence from 1963 to 1970.
 She was on the Academy of Certified Social Workers (ACSW) Board that developed the first examinations for the ACSW.
 She was also active in the American Public Welfare Association and the Council on Social Work Education.